Huraique They/them's Photo

 Tau!
 That means “Hello” in Borikenaiki; our Taino native language.

-The Couchsurfing community has been such a big part of my journey and I’m so grateful for all the friends I made, families and individuals who took me in on cold, rainy days, and travelers who trusted me to be their safe space when I could provide a home or a warm meal.
+The Couchsurfing community has been such a big part of my journey and I’m so grateful for all the friends I made, families, individuals who took me in on cold, rainy days, and travelers who trusted me to be their safe space when I could provide a home or a warm meal.

 WHAT IS TWO-SPIRIT?